Careless People: China censorship allegations

 The book and the SEC filing document attempts by Mark Zuckerberg to gain dominance in China.
-Wynn-Williams alleged that Facebook developed a system of censorship to appease the Chinese government as it sought to enter the Chinese market, which would have subjected users in Hong Kong to censorship.
-A Facebook privacy staffer in 2014 proposed that "In exchange for the ability to establish operations in China, FB will agree to grant the Chinese government access to Chinese users’ data — including Hongkongese users’ data".
+Wynn-Williams alleged that Facebook developed a system of censorship to appease the Chinese government as it sought to enter the Chinese market which would have subjected users in Hong Kong to censorship.
+A Facebook privacy staffer in 2014 proposed that "In exchange for the ability to establish operations in China, FB will agree to grant the Chinese government access to Chinese users’ data — including Hong Kong users’ data".

 Although Facebook developed these technologies, it eventually decided not to implement them.
 Academic John Naughton writes that Facebook's efforts included:

 developing a censorship system for China in 2015 that would allow a "chief editor" to decide what content to remove, and the ability to shut down the entire site during "social unrest"; assembling a "China team" in 2014 for a project to develop China-compliant versions of Meta's services; considering the weakening of privacy protections for Hong Kong users; building a specialised censorship system for China with automatic detection of restricted terms; and restricting the account of Guo Wengui, a Chinese government critic, after a Chinese internet regulator suggested it would improve cooperation.

 Wynn-Williams accuses Zuckerberg of lying to the US Congress about the extent of efforts by Facebook to curry favor with the Chinese government.
 Wynn-Williams suggests that Facebook was developing technologies and tools to allow the Chinese government to censor users and gain access to their data.

 Myanmar genocide

 The military junta in Myanmar was facilitated by Facebook to post hate speech that sought to foment sexual violence and promote genocide against the Rohingya.
-"Myanmar would have been a better place if Facebook had not arrived" Wynn-Williams writes.
+"Myanmar would have been a better place if Facebook had not arrived", Wynn-Williams writes.

 Wynn-Williams argued that Facebook failed to moderate hate speech against the Rohingya in Myanmar, including the use of the racial slur kalar.
-She noted that the company only had two Burmese language moderators, both based in Dublin, for the entire country, and claimed that one of the two moderators gave a pass to hate speech while removing pro-human rights content.
-She further claimed that she raised concerns that the moderator was "in cahoots with the" junta, only to have her concerns dismissed by the content team.
-Additionally, she claimed that her efforts to have Facebook's Community Standards rules translated into the Burmese language were resisted by the company communications team, who told her that "Myanmar isn’t a priority country" in the region.
+She noted that the company only had two Burmese-language moderators, both based in Dublin, for the entire country, and claimed that one of the two moderators gave a pass to hate speech while removing pro-human-rights content.
+She further claimed that she raised concerns that the moderator was "in cahoots with" the junta, only to have her concerns dismissed by the content team.
+Additionally, she claimed that her efforts to have Facebook's Community Standards rules translated into Burmese were resisted by the company communications team, who told her that "Myanmar isn’t a priority country" in the region.

 Teen mental health claims

-Wynn-Williams claims Meta identified teenage girls who had deleted selfies on Facebook, Instagram, and WhatsApp and forwarded their data to companies who used the data to target the girls with beauty products.
+Wynn-Williams claims Meta identified teenage girls who had deleted selfies on Facebook, Instagram, and WhatsApp and forwarded their data to companies who used the data to target the girls with advertising for beauty products.